An Epic Iceland Excursion to Haifoss, Hjalparfoss and Gjain

 Gjain

-Iceland has a lot of big ideas about trolls and fairies – things I generally find to be hogwash (unless I’m at Disney World).
-Gjain, though, had me singing “I do believe in fairies!
-I do!
-I do!” over and over again.
+Iceland has a lot of big ideas about trolls and fairies and Gjain has to be where they live.
 This site sits in a valley and driving here along a barren, rocky plain gives no clues about what you’re about to encounter when you walk down the steps into this wonderland.

 Gjain, Iceland, is a true natural playground, where countless waterfalls flow into pools and streams, some with little wobbly wooden bridges and others you have to rock hop across.
 There are all sorts of features to explore here, from lava caves and basalt columns to an abundance of flora I could never identify.
 We visited in fall, when even the ground produced a golden hue, but in summer the valley is covered in lush green.